 Anyway, the pastor spoke again…

-“It’s KENNY, right?” he asked as he looked directly at me, supposedly feeling my name.
+“It’s KENNY, right?” he asked, looking directly at me, supposedly feeling my name.

 “Come on up here, son…”